BrockNicholas/CustomMacIcons/README.md

 ### To Restore ###
 5. *Click the icon in the Info window and hit backspace to stop using custom icons*

+## Notes ##
+- The */Originals* folders contain additional files I used during creation of the .icns, such as .psd and .png files and larger resolution copies of the original artwork.

+- Any royalty free assets I used in the creation of the artwork is from pixabay.com